jvandijk17/cs50-scratch/README.md

-# CYBERPUNK
+# CS50 Quest

-Project Title: CYBERPUNK
+Project Title: CS50 Quest

 # Third-Party Library Usage:
 I have used a third party library, created by Will_Wam, to print text on the scratch screen.
 Needing more styles than the Say block offered to create a more immersive experience, and limited time due to a full-time job as a programmer, I decided to use the library instead of building a text engine from scratch.
 However, all the logic written around the game was fully coded by me.